shirgo/Open-Source-Vulnerabilities-Detection/README.md

 - vuln (boolean) - label indicating if it is a real vuln or not.
 This was labeled by domain experts, so it is assumed that the tags are 100% accurate.

-## The outputs:
+## The code:
 The code contains feature engineering and model training using oversampling.

 The code generates and visualizes metrics for model evaluation over train and test data and orders the test data by a score, where higher scores are expected to be more likely of being a vulnerability.

 An additional analysis of the score and the important features is done in the code.